Caring for Our Environment

-As we transition towards a greener Astro, our overall GHG emissions in FY25 decreased by 0.2% to 30,514 tCO2e.
-We reduced our Scope 1 and 2 GHG emissions by 3.0% in FY25 as we continued our carbon neutral journey.
-This represents a 17.4% reduction versus our FY20 baseline.
-FY25 GHG intensity for Scope 1 and 2 emissions increased by 8.4% year-on-year to 7.22 tCO2e per RM million of revenue.
-We will continue to enhance our Scope 3 emissions data to identify categories material to our business and develop effective reduction plans.
+• As Astro advances its transition towards a greener and more sustainable future, we remain committed to reducing our environmental footprint in support of Malaysia’s climate ambitions.
+Our overall GHG emissions in FY26 increased by 6.0% to 30,567.3 tCO2e.
+The increase is primarily due to enhancements in data completeness and recategorization of Scope 3 emissions.
+We reduced our Scope 1 and 2 GHG emissions by 6.8% in FY26 as we continued our carbon neutral journey.
+This represents a 26.4% reduction versus our FY20 baseline.
+FY26 GHG intensity for Scope 1 and 2 emissions increased by 6.6% year-on-year to 7.09 tCO2e per RM million of revenue.

 Electricity and energy consumption